The decision as to what your default role looks like depends on how you want to get started with COYO.

 The general permissions set out many global ways to have an influence on almost all areas of COYO.

-To give you a better idea here, we have some real-life examples for you:
+To give you a better idea, we have some real-life examples for you:

-- If a user is globally not permitted to comment, then this option is not available to them anywhere: neither on timelines nor at the bottom of blogs or wikis.
+- If a user is globally not permitted to comment, then the option to comment is not available anywhere: neither on timelines nor at the bottom of blogs or wikis.